niallam22/lottie/README.md

 # Lottie homes

 A platform to search for care homes.
-Inspired by and expanding upon the map features at Lottie.org, this project includes a thematic map with interactive markers an intuitive search and directions functionality and many more features.
+This project includes a thematic map with interactive markers an intuitive search and directions functionality and many more features.

 ### Link to project: [Lottie Homes](https://lottiehome.vercel.app/)
 ![Searching care homes](lottie-readme.gif?raw=true "Searching care homes")